knightazura/ghost-sdk/Polyglot-i18n.md

-See the branch "with-polyglot" which has node-polyglot installed & a config option which provides either "en" or "en_PL" languages.
+So far we have node-polyglot installed & a config option which provides either "en" or "en_PL" languages.

 _e() equivalent syntax is: